Children’s Oral Health

 We aim to improve children’s oral health, thereby advancing children’s health outcomes and quality of life.
 We will achieve this through research, collaboration, and advocacy.

-• Identify, understand and address inequalities in oral health and wider outcomes
+• Identify, understand, and address inequalities in oral health and wider outcomes.

-• Design, evaluate and implement evidence-based approaches to improve children’s oral health
+• Design, evaluate, and implement evidence-based approaches to improve children’s oral health.

-• Explore how oral health interventions work in the ‘real world’, aiming to improve their effectiveness and implementation
+• Explore how oral health interventions work in the ‘real world’, aiming to improve their effectiveness and implementation.

-• Integrate oral health data into birth cohorts & connected datasets to understand and improve services for children & families
+• Integrate oral health data into birth cohorts & connected datasets to understand and improve services for children & families.

-• Work with children & families, and local & national partners across health, education and third sector to shape oral health policy, and advocate for the healthiest generation of children ever.
+• Work with children & families, and local & national partners across health, education and the third sector to shape oral health policy, and advocate for the healthiest generation of children ever.

 Sub Projects